Who We Are

 BandQuest®, a series of music for middle school bands composed by prominent American composers, has reached an estimated 625,000 students since its inception in 1997.
 There are now twenty-two published works in the series ranging from Michael Colgrass, Libby Larsen, Michael Daugherty and klezmer revivalist, Hankus Netsky, to name a few.
 ChoralQuest® is the newest education program for middle school, with commissions from Stephen Paulus, Alice Parker, Jerod Tate, Jennifer Higdon, and Chen Yi among others.
 NextNotes®, the newest program, awards promising high school students with meaningful performance and mentorship opportunities.

 Over the course of four decades, ACF has nurtured the work of thousands of composers.
 The innova recording label has released over 600 titles, and our BandQuest® and ChoralQuest® series for middle level students has reached over half million students.
 New programs like ACF CONNECT offer direct connections and commissions with leading national ensembles.
 The organization has a rich history of granting programs, readings, salons, conferences, and residencies that support the creation of new work and connect composers to communities.
 (See Historical Timeline below).

-Today, ACF has over 1,000 members in all 50 states, including composers, performers, colleges, and universities.
+Today, ACF has over 1,500 members, including composers, performers, colleges, and universities.
 Members come from both urban and rural areas; they work in virtually every musical genre, including orchestral and chamber music, world music, opera and music theater, jazz and improvisational music, electronic and electro-acoustic music, and sound art.